 - PET scan (sometimes useful for determining the stage of disease, and whether surgery is possible)

 Stool testing may show small amounts of blood in the stool.

-Sometimes chemotherapy, radiation, or a combination of the two may be used instead of surgery, or to make surgery easier to perform.
+Eitherchemotherapy, radiation, or both may be used to shrink the tumor and make surgery easier to perform.

 If the patient is too ill to have major surgery or the cancer has spread to other organs, chemotherapy or radiation may be used to help reduce symptoms.
 This is called palliative therapy.
 In such cases, the disease is usually not curable.

 Beside a change in diet, other treatments that may be used to help the patient swallow include:

 - Dilating (widening)the esophagus using an endoscope.
 Sometimes a stent is placed to keep the esophagus open.

 - A feeding tube into the stomach.